How to Cite PowerPoint Presentations in APA Style

 What Is APA Style?

-APA Style is a set of rules for publishing scientific papers at the highest level of clarity and accessibility.
+APA Style is a set of rules for academic writing and publishing scientific papers at the highest level of clarity and accessibility.
 Whereas Chicago style is mainly used for studies on business, history, and the fine arts, and MLS style is common for the humanities, journal articles on education, psychology, and sciences must adhere to APA style.

 If you’re wondering how to format your APA PowerPoint citation, it may seem a little bit tricky.
 Based on the latest, 7th edition of the APA manual and samples, we derived a ‘formula’ to show you to how to cite a presentation properly.